-You’ve all heard of the technology or screen free week or weekend.
-A week might be like going cold turkey for some of you.
+Have you ever considered the benefits of a tech free hour?
+That’s right.
+One full hour without technology.
+That might not seem like a lot considering you’ll find articles suggesting a full screen free week or just going cold turkey for good.
 Let’s start slow and just go for an hour or two without our phones.
 Experience freedom from our digital leashes.

 While driving in your car

 Put that freakin’ phone down!!!
 Now many of you are saying, I don’t text while driving.
 I’m not a distracted driver.
 On any given day I see a dozen or more people not only driving while on the phone, but holding the phone to their ear as if Bluetooth hasn’t been invented yet.
 You can usually tell who these people are.
 It’s the driver that drifts into your lane without signaling.
 How can you signal a turn while holding a phone – very tricky!
 Ever wonder why the guy in front of you seems to be driving too slowly?
 As you pass him, you’ll see that he’s too busy on the phone to drive the speed limit.
 It’s really not necessary to check emails or have a full conversation while driving.
 Not only is it dangerous to you and other drivers but you’re missing out on the joy of driving.
 Try this…

 - Put your phone away while driving – even on short errands

 - If you haven’t already, setup Bluetooth and be hands free.